 How AI chatbots retrieve answers from your knowledge base

 Understanding how retrieval works is the starting point for every structural decision you make about your documentation.
 AI chatbots that use Retrieval-Augmented Generation (RAG) do not memorize your knowledge base.
 They search it at query time.
+RAG (Retrieval-Augmented Generation) connects LLMs to real-time data sources to avoid reliance on outdated information.

 This architecture has a direct implication: prompt engineering has a ceiling.
 You can tune the model's tone, length, and format through prompts.
 You cannot prompt your way to accurate answers if the retrieved documents are wrong, outdated, or too broad.
 The model reads what is in the document and generates from it.
 Regardless of how smart the model is, garbage in means garbage out.